-C45 Section 151 of the Local Government Act 1972, requires that the Authority 'makes arrangements for the proper administration of their financial affairs.
-Further specific arrangements are detailed in the Accounts and Audit Regulations 2011 (as amended) in that a 'relevant body must undertake an adequate and effective internal audit of its accounting records and of its system of internal control in accordance with the proper practices in relation to internal control'.
-The arrangements must follow statutory guidance and professional standards.
-The key features of internal audit are:
+- C42 Section 151 of the Local Government Act 1972, requires that the Authority 'makes arrangements for the proper administration of their financial affairs.
+Further specific arrangements are detailed in Regulation 6 of The Accounts and Audit Regulations 2011 (as amended) in that a 'relevant body must undertake an adequate and effective internal audit of its accounting records and of its system of internal control in accordance with the proper practices in relation to internal control'.
+The arrangements must follow statutory guidance and professional standards - C43 Internal Audit is an independent and objective appraisal function established by an authority to add value and improve the organisation's operations.
+It helps the organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management; control and governance processes. - C44 The CFO must develop and maintain an effective Audit Committee (for Harrow this is the GARMS). - C45 Internal audit is an important independent internal scrutiny activity.
+The CFO must support the Authority's internal audit arrangements and ensure that the Authority's Audit Committee (GARMS) receives the necessary advice and information, so that both functions can operate effectively. - C46 The CFO must ensures the provision of an effective, properly resourced, internal audit service, for the internal audit of the control environment and systems of internal control as required by professional standards. - C47 The Head of Internal Audit is the officer responsible for effectively managing the internal audit activity in accordance with the internal audit charter and the PSIASs Definition of Internal Auditing, the Code of Ethics and the Standards.
+The Head of Internal Audit: - must periodically review the internal audit charter and present it to senior management and the board for approval; - must report to a level within the organisation that allows the internal audit activity to fulfil its responsibilities.
+The Head of internal Audit must confirm to the GARMS

-- independence of service operations in its planning and operation; - sufficient organisational status to facilitate effective discussion and negotiation of the results of its work; - utilisation of risk based methodologies in planning and delivering its work and does not have undue limitations placed on its scope; - direct access to senior managers, elected members and the external auditor as appropriate; and - Internal auditors comply with guidance issued by professional bodies.

-C46 Internal audit is an independent and objective appraisal function established by an authority to add value and improve the organisation's operations.
-It helps the organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management.

-C47 The CFO must develop and maintain an effective Audit Committee.

-C48 The CFO must support the authority's internal audit arrangements and ensure that the authority's Audit Committee receives the necessary advice and information, so that both functions can operate effectively.

-C49 The CFO ensures the provision of an effective, properly resourced, internal audit service, for the internal audit of the control environment and systems of internal control as required by professional standards.

-C50 The Head of Internal Audit:

-- is responsible for reviewing financial and management systems and controls throughout the Council in accordance with professional standards prescribed by the CIPFA Code of Audit Practice and the Auditing Practices Board and its operating procedures as set out in its Internal Audit Manual; - has a duty to act if fraud or corrupt practices are suspected or detected; - must report to the Audit Committee on any relevant matter relating to the Council's financial controls; - must set out an Annual Audit programme in advance; and - will keep a register of Audit recommendations and monitor their implementation.
+Committee, at least annually, the organisational independence of the internal audit activity;